trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 as a solid trust anchor, but it required one or more PKI keys for client assurance, trust, security, and privacy.
 (Subsequent key management was *vastly* easier thanks to the features and function of the appliance.)

+For what it's worth, OpenSSL and LibreSSL are two packages that, like GPG, I insist on building from source.
+I also have a home-grown CA.
+But I think I'm getting off track; sorry.

 ## It's All About Trust